 |

-A sunset walk took us passed the National Children’s theatre to an upmarket retail street.
-Almost wall to wall international brand names.
-We were looking for food predominantly so we headed back to the spot we knew and ate ourselves sick and left with a ‘doggy bag’ for our 6 hour train trip to Xi’an the next day.
+A sunset walk took us past the National Children’s Theatre to an upmarket retail street.
+Almost wall-to -all international brand names.
+We were looking for food predominantly so we headed back to the spot we knew and ate ourselves sick - we left with a ‘doggy bag’ for our 6-hour train trip to Xi’an the next day.

 |